GeoDaCenter/opioid-policy-scan/data_final/metadata/rural_urban_classifications/Rural_Urban_Classification_County.md

 | Rural Population| rurlPop10 | 2010 Population living in non urban areas, as defined by Census Bureau |
 | % Rurality | cenRuralP | % of 2010 Population living in non urban areas, as defined by Census Bureau |

 ### Data Limitations:
 n/a

 ### Comments/Notes:
-The datasets come from two different source.
+The datasets come from two different sources.
 As a result, there might have some gaps or mismatches in the rurality categorization.
 Furthermore, for Census rurality, there are additional notes included for certain counties, e.g. changes in FIPS codes.
 These can be found under the `note` column.